Janine Butcher: 2021–2022

-On New Year's Eve 2021, Nancy remains suspicious of Janine and confronts her, leading to a fight in the pub.
-Janine decides to leave, and moves in with Sonia in an attempt to gain Mick's attention.
-In January 2022, when social services decide to investigate Janine, she asks Mick to pretend to be her boyfriend for her meeting with the social worker, in order to convince them that Scarlett will have a stable home.
-Mick agrees, but is adamant that it is kept hidden from residents.
+Janine decides to leave following a dispute with Nancy and moves in with Sonia, as an attempt to gain Mick's attention.
+When social services decide to investigate Janine, she asks Mick to pretend to be her boyfriend for her meeting with the social worker, to convince them that Scarlett will have a stable home.
+Mick agrees but is adamant that it is kept hidden from residents.
 Jay uncovers their plan, and also gives Janine a bad character reference, forcing her to admit that she had lied, ruining her chances of regaining custody of Scarlett.
-In March 2022, Janine supports Mick when it is revealed that his aunt Tina Carter (Luisa Bradshaw-White) was murdered by Gray Atkins (Toby-Alexander Smith) and buried under the floorboards of the abandoned Arjee Bharjee.
+In March 2022, Janine supports Mick when it is revealed that his aunt Tina Carter (Luisa Bradshaw-White) was murdered by Gray Atkins (Toby-Alexander Smith) and buried under the floorboards of the abandoned Argee Bhajee.
 She uses Mick's grief to her own advantage and tries to help him overcome his bereavement by taking him to a grassland to vent his anger; he then kisses her, but she emotionally blackmails him by rejecting his advances.
-After this, Janine leaves to stay with Clare.

-In April 2022, Janine returns to support Mick during Tina's funeral, unaware that Linda is also there and recognises her.
-Linda is furious when she sees Janine comforting Mick, and reveals that Janine had encouraged her to leave Mick.
-However, nobody believes her, and Linda confronts Janine, leading to a fight.
+After this, Janine leaves to stay with her sister Clare in Australia.
+Janine returns to support Mick during Tina's funeral, unaware that Linda is also there, and recognises her.
+Linda is furious when she sees Janine comforting Mick and reveals that Janine had encouraged her to leave him, however, nobody believes her.
 Linda is devastated when Mick decides to pursue a relationship with Janine.
-The following month, Janine is worried when Mick will not sleep with her, and when she sees Mick getting close to her adopted step-niece Whitney Dean (Shona McGarty), she becomes jealous and tries to intimidate Whitney by warning her off.
+Janine is worried when Mick does not want to sleep with her, and when she sees Mick getting close to her adopted step-niece and his former daughter-in-law Whitney Dean (Shona McGarty), she becomes jealous and warns her off.
 Mick later reveals to Janine that he is struggling to be intimate with women after he was raped as a child by his former social worker, Katy Lewis (Simone Lahbib).